EVENT TRANSCRIPT: Refighting World War II: How the Kremlin co-opts War Memory

 Mark Galeotti 43:08

-I’m actually going to, push back slightly, because I think I mean, on the one hand, I think it’s, you know, having a good understanding of the history is useful, particularly for working out how one can, as it were used these not memory wars, but falsifications of history or caricaturing of history, and actually try and turn them to our advantage.
+I’m actually gonna, I’m gonna push back slightly, because I think I mean, on the one hand, I think it’s, you know, having a good understanding of the history is useful, particularly for working out how one can, as it were used these these not memory wars, but falsifications of history or caricaturing of history, and actually try and turn them to our advantage.
 You know, for example, I think there’s a lot more that Britain could do for soft power in Russia, precisely by doubling down on things like the Arctic convoys.
-So, you know, a knowledge of history would help there.
-On the other hand, I’m not convinced that we really want to start getting involved in shows a direct competition in terms of alternative variants of history with Putin in this respect, although it pains me to say so as a historian by training, in some ways, I think for our politicians, ignorance is bliss.
+So you know, a knowledge of history would help there.
+On the other hand, I’m not convinced that we really want to start getting involved in shows a direct competition in terms of alternative variants of history with with Putin in this respect, although it pains me to say so as a historian by training, in some ways, I think for our politicians, ignorance is bliss.
 You know, we shouldn’t get bogged down in that.
 But I don’t think that this memory stuff actually really has much of an impact in terms of Western audiences.
-I don’t think many people really are being seduced by, you know, stories about the glories of World War II, whatever, actually having shallow pragmatic politicians, which is, frankly, what we have, with almost no knowledge or interest in history, in some ways, allows precisely sort of Putin’s memory wall politics, just slide off a Teflon surface.
-So, I think I just would want to be aware a little bit of knowledge can be a dangerous thing.
+I don’t think many people really are being seduced by, you know, stories about the glories of World War Two, whatever, actually having shallow pragmatic politicians, which is, frankly, what we have, with almost no knowledge or interest in history, in some ways, allows precisely so some of Putin’s memory wall politics, just slide off a Teflon surface.
+So I think I just would want to be aware a little bit of knowledge can be a dangerous thing.
 If we start to educate our politicians, God knows what they’re going to do next.

 Nikolai Koposov 44:40